Camus et sa clope – a good role model?

 Gainsbourg had his Gitane, Tati his pipe, Captain Haddock his whisky.

-The ‘loi Évin’ forbids all “propagande, publicité directe, indirecte” to do with tabacco.
-Add to this the pharmacy, and sports area nearby and it is understandable that some residents feel that “une collectivité territoriale doit donner l’exemple”.
+The ‘loi Évin’ forbids all “propagande, publicité directe, indirecte” to do with tobacco.
+Add to this a pharmacy, and sports area nearby and it was understandable that some residents felt that “une collectivité territoriale doit donner l’exemple”.

-The defense however says that this IS Camus, who he was and talks of the ‘indissociable image de Camus et sa clope’.
+The defence insisted that this WAS Camus, it was WHO HE WAS and talked of the ‘indissociable image de Camus et sa clope’.

-Although the magistrate agrees that it is maybe a little “malheureux” and shows a “manque de clairvoyance”, he feels that it is not really “une erreur manifeste d’appréciation” and his ruling is directed by the fact that where art is concerned “…nous nous trouvons en dehors du champ de la loi Évin”.
+Although the magistrate agreed that it was maybe a little “malheureux” and showed a “manque de clairvoyance”, he felt that it was not really “une erreur manifeste d’appréciation” and his ruling was directed by the fact that where art is concerned “…nous nous trouvons en dehors du champ de la loi Évin”.

 The final ruling found in favour of the poster remaining.